salmamattar2/udacity-capstone/Readme.md

-# Project 5 - Cloud DevOps Engineer Capstone Project
+# Udacity Cloud DevOps Engineer Capstone Project

-> In this project, I created a CI/CD pipeline for a basic website that deploys to a cluster in AWS EKS which is Blue/Green Deployment.
+> In this project, I created a CI/CD pipeline for a basic website that deploys to a cluster in AWS EKS which uses Blue/Green Deployment.

-Pleas note that the kubernetes cluster was created using EKSCTL not through cloudformation or ansible
+Blue Green Deployment depends on the following concept:

-You can find the used eksctl commands for this task in the file 'kubernetes-cluster-creation.sh'
+We have two hardware environments that are configured exactly the same way.
+New code is released to the inactive environment, where it is thoroughly tested.
+Once the code is okay, the the idle environment is made active by adjusting a router configuration to redirect application program traffic.

 > To be able to use this CI/CD pipeline you will need to install: